 There are several things to do in Cork City.
 Cork surely has a long history behind it.
-Being one of Europe’s oldest city, Cork has gone through several developments which made it a hub for tourists nowadays.
-Cork close enough to other major cities in Ireland that a day trip can be done if you don’t have enough time.
+Being one of Europe’s oldest cities, Cork has gone through several developments which made it a hub for tourists nowadays.
+Cork is close enough to other major cities in Ireland that a day trip can be done if you don’t have enough time.
 It is about 3 hours from Dublin, 2 hours from Limerick and Galway and 2.5 hours from Shannon.

 If you’re eyeing to tick off Ireland’s second largest city in your list, here are the best things to do and see in Cork City.

 - 15 Things To Do In Cork Ireland

 - 1. Fancy the 16th-century art in the Crawford Art Gallery

 - 2. Take a stroll along MacCurtain Street

 - 3. Revisit the city’s history in Cork Public Museum

 - 4. Check out fresh produce at the English Market

 - 5. Make Irish butter in Cork Butter Museum